igorgrichanov/geo/README.md

 This project serves as a [DaData](https://dadata.ru/api/) API adapter.

-API documentation is available at /swagger endpoint.
+API documentation is available at http://localhost:8080/swagger.

 ## Features